 Overall, our results support a negative link between labour costs and the employment effects of robots - the lower the labour costs, the more positive the employment outcomes.
-However, the relatively weak effects in countries with the lowest initial levels of labour costs (Central Eastern European countries such as Slovakia and Poland) induce a U-shaped relationship between labour costs and the effects of robot exposure on the transition probabilities.
-We think they result from another force, namely skill shortages in CEE countries, which constrained employment responses to robot adoption, i.e. productivity-improving investments that also raised skill requirements.
+The slightly less favourable employment outcomes in the European countries with the lowest initial labour costs in our sample can be explained by factors unrelated to labour costs but rather pre-existing specialisation of particular CEE countries.
 Our results are, therefore, generally in line with the Marshallian laws of labour demand, which state that labour is more likely to be substituted by other factors of production if labour costs are relatively high.

 Second, we found important differences between workers performing different job tasks.
 Perhaps surprisingly, we generally found more beneficial effects for routine workers than for non-routine workers.
 This result was most pronounced in countries with average initial labour costs.
 We found minor effects of robot exposure on labour market flows among workers in non-routine cognitive occupations.
-Our results contradict the notion that routine tasks are always strongly substituted by robots.
+Our results are thus somewhat at odds with the notion that routine tasks always substitute for robot technology, whereas non-routine tasks always complement robot technology.
 Instead, our results point to the importance of labour costs for the substitutability of workers performing different job tasks by robots: i.e., in countries with average levels of labour costs, workers performing routine tasks seem to be complements of, rather than substitutes for, robots.
-This result is weaker in CEE countries, which can be explained by two factors.
-First, robot investment in these countries was driven by FDI and greenfield investments, especially in the automotive sector.
-These robot-adopting sectors were initially quite small, implying a modest impact on job separations.
-Second, shortages of skilled workers and specialization of CEE countries in less skill-demanding tasks (Sondergaard et al. 2012; Krzywdzinski 2017) could have limited the response of hiring in the aftermath of robot adoption that probably required different skills than older technologies.

 We also found strong heterogeneity between age groups.
-Robots improved labour market prospects of young and prime-aged workers: they reduced job separation rates and increased job finding rates among these age groups.
+Our results showed that robots improved labour market prospects of young and prime-aged workers: they reduced job separation rates and increased job finding rates among these age groups.
 However, they deteriorated the labour market prospects of workers aged 55 years or older.
 Intergenerational differences in skills required to work with new technologies are a probable mechanism behind this difference.
 Surveys of adult skills show that older workers have lower levels of skills needed in a technology-rich environment (OECD 2013).